wovo/hwcpp/docs/hwcpp-primer.md

 The 6 pins are combined into a port_out.
-A port is an (ordered) bundle of pins, and 'out' indicates that the port can be used only as output.
+A port is an (ordered) bundle of pins, and '_out' indicates that the port can be used only as output.

 ~~~C++
    hwcpp::kitt< pins, timing::ms< 50 > >();